-\paragraph{Performance on Structure-based Experiments.} Following prior work \cite{Horn22a}, to perform structure-based experiments, we assign random node labels and input features.
-This approach allows us to assess the practical effectiveness of our method in comparison to classical message-passing GNNs for extracting underlying structural and topological information.
-Table \ref{tab:no_node_attr} shows the results for the structure-based graph classification task.
+\paragraph{Performance on Structure-based Experiments.} Following prior work \cite{Horn22a}, we perform ``structure-based'' graph classification experiments, in which we assign random node features.
+This approach removes the information present in the features, and allows us to assess the models' effectiveness when relying only on structural information.
+Results are shown in Table \ref{tab:no_node_attr}.
 Firstly, we observe that CliquePH and TOGL significantly improve the performance of standard GNNs.
-CliquePh in particular leads to the highest average improvement across datasets (last column on the right), with an improvement of $6.9\%$ with respect to the base GCN model, $2.3\%$ with respect to the base GIN, and $10.7\%$ with respect to the base GAT.
+CliquePH in particular leads to the highest average improvement across datasets (right-most column), with an improvement of $6.9\%$ with respect to the base GCN model, $2.3\%$ for the base GIN, and $10.7\%$ for the base GAT.
 Looking at individual datasets, we then notice that a CliquePH model is the best performing model on 6 out of 7 datasets.
 Furthermore, it can be seen that in most cases, the results for CliquePH present a lower variance across runs, showing an increased stability with respect to TOGL.

 \paragraph{Performance on Benchmark Datasets.} We now investigate the effect of CliquePH layer on standard benchmark datasets making use of node attributes.
 We use the same datasets used for the structure-based experiments, except for MNIST, which does not have node attributes.
 Results are shown in Table \ref{tab:benchmarks}.
 We notice that CliquePH can significantly improve the performance of GNNs even in the presence of rich feature information, while this is not the case for TOGL.
 In fact, the average performance improvement across datasets for CliquePH is always positive (while for TOGL it is negative for the GIN model) and in $90\%$ of the cases, the addition of CliquePH improves the performance of the baseline GNN, with improvements of up to $31\%$.
 As above, we notice that in the majority of cases, the results for CliquePH have a lower variance than the ones for TOGL, highlighting the increased stability of our method.